 A non-exhaustive list of such practices includes pseudo-scientific counselling sessions; being induced to ingest “purifying” substances; threatening a person with homelessness; corrective rape; being prayed over as a form of “healing”; and exorcisms.

-LGBTQIA+ people don’t need to be cured, and interventions that seek to make a person straight or cisgender can and do cause significant long-term harm to victims.
+LGBTQ+ people don’t need to be cured, and interventions that seek to make a person straight or cisgender can and do cause significant long-term harm to victims.
 Conversion practice is abuse, and it must be banned, in every setting and for everyone subjected to it.

 Without a ban, conversion practices will continue to put our communities at risk of lifelong psychological damage.
 The National LGBT Survey 2018 found that 7% of LGBT+ people have been offered or undergone conversion therapy.
 Trans respondents were almost twice as likely to have undergone or been offered conversion therapy (13%), while asexual people were also at a higher risk of being offered or undergoing conversion therapy (10%).